 Application from the Alaska Oil and Gas Association for authorization to take polar bears and Pacific walruses incidental to oil and gas exploration activities in the Chukchi Sea and the adjacent western coast of Alaska

 The greatest threat to the Pacific walrus is climate change.
 As the pack ice that they rely on during the summer foraging season in the Chukchi Sea diminishes, walruses are increasingly forced to seek refuge at land-based haul out sites.
-In the last few years, large aggregations of animals have been observed at haul out sites near Point Lay, Alaska.
+Over the last decade, large aggregations of animals have been observed at haulout sites near Point Lay, Alaska.
 Such aggregations may be dangerous for calves and juveniles if disturbance by humans or other factors cause adults to stampede.
 Local communities have taken important measures, in collaboration with FWS, to limit the potential for such disturbance.

 Disturbance from a variety of human activities in the Arctic, such as shipping and oil and gas development, can also have negative impacts on walruses.
 Marine traffic and noise associated with seismic surveys could interfere with the walrus migration or cause changes in behavior in the foraging grounds.

 Although hunting of walruses for subsistence use could be considered a threat to the walrus population, current harvest levels are thought to be sustainable.
 Alaska Native hunters have expressed concern that walruses are sometimes difficult to hunt due to the lack of sea ice habitat.
-In 2015 a reduced availability of walruses to subsistence hunters led to a food security crisis in the Bering Strait region of Alaska.
+In 2015, a reduced harvest of walrus by subsistence hunters because of sea ice and weather conditions led to a food security crisis in the Bering Strait region of Alaska.

 Current Conservation Efforts